How Factories Automate Production

 Human-Machine Interfaces (HMIs)

-Operators interact with automation systems through Human-Machine Interfaces.
-These screens display system status, alarms, and production metrics.
+Operators interact with systems through HMIs.
+These interfaces display system status, alarms, and performance data, and allow adjustments to be made.

 Robotics

-Larger facilities may use SCADA systems to monitor multiple PLCs across a plant.
+Larger facilities use SCADA systems to monitor and coordinate multiple controllers across a plant.
+These systems collect data, generate reports, and provide centralized visibility.

 Network Connectivity

-Modern factories are increasingly networked.
-Controllers communicate using industrial Ethernet or other communication protocols.
+Modern factories are increasingly connected.
+Controllers communicate using industrial networks, and production data may be sent to centralized systems or cloud platforms.

 Power and Reliability

 Automation systems rely on stable electrical supply (see How Power Grids Work).
-Voltage fluctuations or outages can interrupt production.
+Interruptions can stop production and cause losses.

-Many facilities use backup power or redundant systems to maintain uptime.
+Many facilities use backup systems and redundancy to maintain uptime.

 Safety Systems

-These systems are designed to prevent injury and stop machinery immediately when hazards are detected.
+Factories include safety systems such as emergency stops, light curtains, and interlocks.
+These systems are designed to stop machinery quickly when hazards are detected.